 TBR® Inspection Report:

-Holmwood House is the most exquisite and intricate residential villa ever conceived by the Scottish architect.
-This remarkable family home, unlike any other in Glasgow, graces the city's Southside.
-It is a masterful testament to design, exuding both grandeur and unexpected warmth.
-Designed by Alexander 'Greek' Thomson in 1857-8 for paper magnate James Couper and his wife, Holmwood House is widely acclaimed as the pinnacle of this Scottish architect's domestic creations.
-Thomson's extraordinary design genius shines brilliantly throughout the estate.
-His affinity for Grecian aesthetics and meticulous symmetry permeates every corner of Holmwood, where rich and wealthy decor resonates with the hues of ancient Greek temples.
-As part of an ongoing conservation effort, the house continually unveils new aspects for visitors to explore, ensuring that Holmwood House remains a captivating and evolving historical gem.
+Holmwood House is an exquisite and intricate residential villa designed by the Scottish architect Alexander 'Greek' Thomson in Glasgow, UK.
+This remarkable family home graces Glasgow's Southside and is a masterful testament to the design, exuding both grandeur and unexpected warmth.
+The House was built in 1857-58 for paper magnate James Couper and his wife, and the Holmwood House is widely acclaimed as the pinnacle of Thomson's domestic creations.
+His extraordinary design genius shines throughout the estate, with an affinity for Grecian aesthetics and meticulous symmetry permeating every corner.
+The rich decor reflects the hues of ancient Greek temples.
+As part of an ongoing conservation effort, the house continually reveals new aspects for visitors to explore, ensuring that Holmwood House remains a captivating and evolving historical gem.

 Speciality: